ALife-Newsletter/Newsletter/edition_011/10_algae.md

-# Playing Video Games on Algae
+# Playing Video Games with Algae
 Shared by [Lana](mstdn.science/@lana)

 In this 2019 paper, researchers created a JavaScript web toolkit to allow real-time interaction with swarms of the algae Euglena, used as "active matter".